-The KEYBOARDS SETTING function contains four main parameter settings for the manuals and the pedal board.
+The KEYBOARDS SETTING function contains three main parameter settings for the manuals and the pedal board.
 The first of these, which can be called up by selecting the KEYBOARDS SETTING field from the SET-UP menu, is RANKS DISTANCE (described in the "Advanced Manual").

-Now by pressing the CURSOR [▼] button the PISTON COMBINE and KEYBOARDS INVERSION parameters can be called up.
+Now by pressing the CURSOR [▼] button the KEYBOARDS INVERSION parameter can be called up.